bobby-tan/bobby-tan.github.io/_posts/2020-05-11-A-Short-Introduction-to-XGBoost.md

 ### "Gradient" Boosting

 {% marginnote 'sn-onec' 'When we differentiate the squared error loss function, we get $$ y_{pred}-y_{true} $$ which uncoincidentally happens to be the "error" which we are trying to predict.'%}
 To end it off, we explore why this is called *"gradient"* boosting.
-It turns out that the error which we are talking about earlier is the gradient of the loss function $$ wrt $$ model prediction and this is generalizable to any differentiable loss function.
-Since we are predicting the gradients, we call this gradient boosting.
+It turns out that the error which we mentioned earlier can be generalized to the gradient of the loss function $$ wrt $$ model prediction and since we are predicting the gradients, we call this gradient boosting.

-Mathematically, the derivative of the loss function, $$ \frac{\partial loss}{\partial pred} $$, gives the direction in which the predictions can be adjusted to maximize loss.
-In gradient boosting, we predict the other direction (negative gradient) and as result, minimize loss and maximize accuracy.{% marginnote 'sn-three' 'You can also think about this as a form of Gradient Descend.'%}

-Intuitively, we are shifting our model predictions in small steps towards directions which improve the overall performance of our model.

 ## XGBoost